 - 75 g icing sugar

-- 1/2 lemon
+- ½ lemon

 - 125 g icing sugar

-- 1/2 lemon
+- ½ lemon

-Preheat the oven to 170°C (fan) / 340°F / Gas Mark 5.
+- Preheat the oven to 170°C (fan) / 340°F / Gas Mark 5.
 Grease and line a 2lb loaf tin.

-In a food mixer or large bowl, beat together the margarine and sugar until pale and fluffy.
+- In a food mixer or large bowl, beat together the margarine and sugar until pale and fluffy.

-- Place into the oven and bake for 50-55 minutes until an inserted knife or skewer comes out clean.
+- Place into the oven and bake for 45-50 minutes until an inserted knife or skewer comes out clean.
+If the cake looks like it is browning too quickly, cover with foil for the last 10-15 minutes of cooking.
 Leave the cake in the tin whilst you follow the instructions below.

 - Slowly pour over the drizzle syrup.
 (Be sure to spread it evenly around the cake - spoon quite a bit of syrup around the edges where the cake will be a little drier, rather than just pouring it all in the middle!).

-Tip the icing sugar into a bowl.
+- Sieve the icing sugar into a bowl.
 Squeeze the juice of half a lemon into a mug or small bowl, then add it just a teaspoon at a time to the icing sugar.
 You will probably need about 5-6 teaspoons in total, to reach a fairly thick, pourable icing that will just start to drip down the sides a little.
 (If you add a little too much lemon juice don't panic, just add more icing sugar to thicken it up).